numberoverzero/bloop/README.markdown

     engine.save(user, condition=does_not_exist)
 ```

-bloop works hard to expose DynamoDB's [Conditional Expression](conditional-writes) system in a clean, intuitive interface.
+bloop works hard to expose DynamoDB's [Conditional Expression][conditional-writes] system in a clean, intuitive interface.
 To that end, we can construct conditions that must be met before performing an operation (`save`, `delete`) using the Model's columns and standard comparison operators.
 In this case, `User.id.is_(None)` could also be written `User.id == None` which ensures there's no row where the id we want to save exists.

 Next, let's take advantage of our GlobalSecondaryIndex `by_user` to find all posts by a user: